Skip to content

 With wave piercing bows, foam core hulls, decks and furniture, and carbon reinforced, the 482 offers great performance and head turning design.

-The 482 can be ordered with either dagger-boards or high performance fixed keels, just like her longer sister, the 526.
+The 482 was available with either dagger-boards or high performance fixed keels, just like her longer sister, the 526.

 Balance 442

-The “baby” of the range that has evolved from the successful 526, the 442 will still move.
+The “baby” of the range that evolved from the successful 526, the 442 was replaced by the 464.

 Balance 620

-The next step up from the 526 is the 620: the replacement for the older 601 design.
+The next step up from the 526 was the 620: the replacement for the older 601 design.

 Balance 760F

 The 760F is a high performance luxury cat for those sailors who want a flybridge.
-As you can see, she moves!
+She moves!
+No longer in production.

 Did you enjoy the article?
 Try these other histories……